VR Simulation

 Every session is a full conversation — from the first hello to the goodbye.

-Learners run the same loop as many times as they need, getting more comfortable speaking with every attempt.
+Trainees run the same loop as many times as they need, getting more confident with every attempt.

 Choose

-The learner chooses the language, the level, and the situation — a café, an interview, the airport — and steps straight into it.
+The trainee chooses the case, the difficulty and the language — a job interview, a patient consultation, a complaint — and steps straight into it.

 Speak